pytorch/PiPPy/examples/inference/README.md

             concrete_args=concrete_args,
         )
 ```
+**Note** As PiPPY leverage FX tracing for partitioning, as a result for HuggingFace models that have `generate` method will need to call `inject_pipeline_forward(model, pipe_driver)` to  make `model.generate` available.
+This works for the decoder only  models so far, encoder-decoder models such as `T5` is in progress.

 **Main difference between Pippy for training and inference is we dont need to call the init_data_parallel API in the inference.
 The reason is DDP init is only needed if we need backward pass which is not the case for inference.**